This tutorial walks you through the certificate deployment process using a Google-managed certificate with DNS authorization as an example.

 Make sure that you have the following roles to complete the tasks in this tutorial:

-- Cloud DNS Administrator (if using Cloud DNS as your DNS solution)
+- DNS Administrator: Required if you want to use Cloud DNS as your DNS solution.

 For more information, see the following: